Ansible Architecture Diagram

 An Ansible Playbook can have multiple plays that can exist within an Ansible playbook that can execute on different managed assets.
 So, an Ansible Play is all about “what am I automating.”
 Then, it connects to the hosts to perform the actions.
 Each playbook comprises one or more ‘plays’ in a list.
 The goal of a play is to map a group of hosts to some well-defined roles, represented by things Ansible calls tasks.

 At a basic level, a task is just a call to an Ansible module.
 By composing a playbook of multiple ‘plays’, it is possible to orchestrate multi-machine deployments, running specific steps on all machines in the web servers group.
-For example, particular actions on the database server group, then more commands back on the web servers group, etc.
+For example, particular actions are on the database server group; then more commands are returned on the web servers group, etc.

 Ansible is ready to execute a task once a playbook is parsed and the hosts are determined.
 Tasks include a name, a module reference, module arguments, and task control directives.
 Task execution By default, Ansible executes each task in order, one at a time, against all machines matched by the host pattern.
 Each task executes a module with specific arguments.
 You can also use the “–start-at-task <task name> flag to tell the Ansible playbook to start a playbook in the middle of a task.